 - Former Southern California offensive coordinator Norm Chow (2002), now offensive coordinator of the Tennessee Titans

-- Former Georgia defensive coordinator Brian VanGorder (2003), now head coach at Georgia Southern
+- Former Georgia defensive coordinator Brian VanGorder (2003), LB Coach for the Atlanta Falcons

-- Former Auburn defensive coordinator Gene Chizik (2004), who was named head coach at Iowa State on Nov.
-27
+- Former Auburn defensive coordinator Gene Chizik (2004), head coach at Iowa State

 Broyles assistant coaches and their head-coaching jobs:

 - Johnny Majors: Pittsburgh, Tennessee